awsdocs/amazon-aurora-user-guide/doc_source/USER_CreateSnapshotCluster.md

 1. In the navigation pane, choose **Instances**\.

-1. In the list of DB instances, choose the primary instance for the DB cluster\.
+1. In the list of DB instances, choose a writer instance for the DB cluster\.

 1. Choose **Instance actions**, and then choose **Take snapshot**\.